MicrochipTech/unicens-linux-daemon/cfg/README.md

 	- The lowest Bit (Read/Write) is not part of this address (so shift right by one Bit).
 	- If addressing in hexadecimal notation is intended, add leading 0x before the value.
 Otherwise it will be interpreted in decimal notation.
  - Payload=".."
+ - 	 - Bytes will be sent to the remote I2C slave, in the same order as written in this string.
 	 - Hexadecimal array of Bytes.
-	 - Bytes will be sent to the remote I2C slave, in the same order as written in this string.
 	 - The notation is without leading 0x.
-	 - Each Byte is represented by two digits [0..F].
+	 - Each Byte is represented by two nibbles [0..F].
 	 - Each Byte (except the last one) is separated by a trailing space.

 Example, how to write 5 Bytes to I2C slave with address 0x20:
 ```xml